anukzak22/Capstone_project/README.md

 3. Download the appropriate data file(s) to your local machine and upload to your Drive.
 4. Update the file path in your script or configuration to point to the sentimented resulst data.

-### 6.2 Upload the notebooks to google colab
+### 6.2 Upload the notebooks to google colab, Download the Power BI Dashboard
 1. Open the notebooks in the google colab and run the commetns_sentiments notebook for desired week.
 2. Save the changes, then re-run the script to analyze the sentiment and similarity.
 This will generate updated plots and results.
+3. Go to the following link in Google drive [Google drive folder](https://drive.google.com/drive/u/1/folders/1cv7UeKxDqznBOiPUs_AiUFERhCKfAhyR)
+4. Download the Power BI dashboard and see the results.